xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

     * In the **General Information** section, create a name for the schedule.
     * In the **What to run** section, fill in the following information:
-        * **Script Repository**: select your repository in the drop-down list.
+        * **Script Repository**: select your repository in the dropdown list.

             > Notes:
             >
             > Katalon TestOps currently supports test scripts from Katalon Studio and Git Repositories (GitHub and Bitbucket).
+See: [Upload Test Scripts from a Git Repository](https://docs.katalon.com/katalon-analytics/docs/git-test-project.html#create-git-script-repository).

         * **Type**: choose among **Test Suite Collection** or **Katalon Command** or **Generic Command** to run your tests.